 “That’ll wake him up.”

-An extended round of high-fives ensues, with Joey finally looking at me and saying, “We’ve got a night plane to the coast, so while I take my buddies back to Times Square, you take your friends for more pizza.”
+An extended round of high-fives ensues, with Joey finally looking at me and saying, “We’ve got a night flight to the coast, so while I take my buddies back to Times Square, you take your friends for more pizza.”
 He flips me the credit card.

 “And you, young lady, better find a place away from here to hide your brother for a week or so.
 Those gangsters won’t let up just ‘cause we beat ‘em once.”

-“We can go to Queens and stay with mi Tia.
+“We can go to Queens and stay with mi tia.
 Thanks you guys.
 I wouldn’t have thought so before, but you’re a tough bunch.”

 “Right, you be givin’ it away next,” smiles Mike #2.

 They take off, leaving me to walk Tina and Pete for pizza, with an arm around each of them.
 We finish off a large ‘works’ with a pitcher of beer.
-Feeling no pain, I lean over and kiss Tina until all her resistance s gone.
+Feeling no pain, I lean over and kiss Tina until all her resistance is gone.